 DESIGN ALERT: Bragar Eagel & Squire, P.C. is Investigating Design Therapeutics, Inc. on Behalf of Design Stockholders and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Dec.
-30, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against Design Therapeutics, Inc. (“Design” or the “Company”) (NASDAQ: DSGN) on behalf of Design stockholders.
+NEW YORK, Dec.
+30, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against Design Therapeutics, Inc. ("Design" or the "Company") DSGN on behalf of Design stockholders.
 Our investigation concerns whether Design has violated the federal securities laws and/or engaged in other unlawful business practices.

 Click here to participate in the action.